2025-ongoing

 The photographs depict the nightstands of Ukrainians.
 Handmade and restored, temporary and inherited, almost empty and fully cluttered, children’s and adults’.

 They are not neutral.
-Each one is a world of its own, imbued with significance, memory, and quiet intimacy.
+Each one is a world of its own, imbued with significance, memory, and intimacy.

 A nightstand may not fully reveal a person’s identity, but it can show how they navigate a world where permanence is fleeting.
 Through this series, the author invites you to look closer, to find fascination in the seemingly mundane, and to reconsider what it truly means to own something.